Are you a freelancer? If so, you are in good company. Last year, almost 40% of the U.S. population did freelance work.

 When considering whether an expense is deductible or not, you may want this rule of thumb in mind: The Internal Revenue Service (IRS) guideline for freelancer tax deductions is that expenses must be ordinary and necessary.

-If you would have an item or incur an expense even if you weren’t running your freelance business, it likely would not qualify for a deduction.
+If you purchase an item or incur an expense even if you weren’t running your freelance business, it likely would not qualify for a deduction.

 1. Home Office

-One of the most common deductions for freelancers, in order to claim a home office on your taxes, the designated space must be used regularly and exclusively for business operations, and must be the principal location where business is conducted.
+Are you earning money from home?
+If so, one of the most common deductions for freelancers is claiming a home office on your taxes.
+To take this deduction, the designated space must be used regularly and exclusively for business operations, and must be the principal location where business is conducted.

 You can take this deduction whether your own or rent.
-You can use the simplified method, which has a rate of five dollars a square foot for business use of the home, with a maximum deduction of $1,500, according to the IRS .
+You can use the simplified method, which has a rate of $5 per square foot for business use of the home, with a maximum deduction of $1,500 (or 300 square feet), according to the IRS .

 Or, you can use the regular method, which divides expenses of operating the home (including mortgage/rent, real estate taxes, utilities, home insurance) between personal and business use.